Pivoting in Penetration Testing: A Practical Guide to Accessing Networks Securely

-In penetration testing, pivoting is the act of using a compromised system to spread between different computer systems once inside the network, simulating the behavior of a real attacker.
+Pivoting is the act of using a compromised system to spread between different computer systems once inside the network, simulating the behavior of a real attacker.
 This compromised machine is sometimes referred to as the “instance,” “plant,” or “foothold.”

 After obtaining a foothold, penetration testers scan the network for other subnets and machines, looking for the most valuable (and vulnerable) points of attack.
 For example, an administrator machine may grant the attacker additional privileges and unlock new possible operations.
 Gaining access to these connected systems is easier from the inside because penetration testers can use the compromised machine’s credentials and try to disguise their behavior as legitimate network traffic.